Dinner with King Tut: How Rogue Archaeologists Are Recreating the Sights, Sounds, Smells, and Tastes of Lost Civilizations

 About the Author

-Sam Kean is The New York Times bestselling author of seven books about science and history.
+Sam Kean is the New York Times bestselling author of seven books about science and history.
 A South Dakota native who studied physics and English in Minnesota, Kean now lives in DC, where he talks about science on NPR and writes for the likes of The New Yorker and The Atlantic in his spare time.

 Purchase the book